 A 30-day money-back guarantee is available for all subscription plans.

-ExpressVPN is definitely the best VPN option available for users looking for the fastest speeds and the best access to geo-blocked streaming services.
+ExpressVPN is definitely a reliable VPN option for users looking for comprehensive online protection and the best access to geo-blocked streaming services.

 Yet, some users may not have the financial resources to afford the provider.
 For those users, I strongly suggest they take a look at one of the following providers.

-The provider offers fast connections (with an average download speed of 58.22 Mbps), providing plenty of speed for downloading files, streaming video or any other of your favorite online activities.
+The provider offers fast connections (with an average download speed of 206.8 Mbps), providing plenty of speed for downloading files, streaming video, or any other of your favorite online activities.

-Speaking of streaming, the provider has servers specially designed for streaming that provide access to Netflix, Hulu, BBC iPlayer and numerous other streaming services.
+Speaking of streaming, the provider offers access to Netflix, Hulu, BBC iPlayer, and numerous other streaming services.